Tianya Haijiao

 Tianya Haijiao (天涯海角 (Tiānyá Hǎijiǎo, Edges of the heaven, corners of the sea)) is a popular visitor attraction 24 km west of Sanya city, Hainan, China.

 The venue is considered the southernmost point of China's land area despite the fact that Jinmu Cape actually is.
 It is for this reason that it is a popular sightseeing destination for tourists, as well as the fact that, on clear days, various islets are visible.

 In Chinese literature, the cape is mentioned in many famous poems, such as "I will follow you to Tian-Ya-Hai-Jiao", which means the couple will never be separated.
 Therefore, many newlyweds spend part of their honeymoon visiting the place.

+The term is also used to refer to other similar locations such as Cabo da Roca.